 New York

 The wage notice requirements for New York are more robust than many of the states already listed.
-In-state employers must include with wage statements the following information:
+At the time of hiring, New York employers must provide notice of the following:

 • Employer information